Island Saver: Reception

-The game received a positive review from TheXBoxHub, with a 3.5/5 rating, and the reviewer commented "it plays well, looks all cute and cuddly, teaches kids about money and it’s free to download."
 Gamespew praised the educational elements of the game, "How exactly does Island Saver teach children about money?
 Well, every action you complete has a clear reward. [...]
-It’s about balancing your earning vs spending, and not going too mad on those non-essential purchases."
+It's about balancing your earning vs spending, and not going too mad on those non-essential purchases."
 Gamepitt gave the game a 9/10 rating and was also positive with regards to the graphics and educational elements.

 Other reviews were critical of the game; Evan Norris of VGChartz wrote "Island Saver is not a good game but, considering its raison d'être, it could be worse."
 He criticised the platforming and combat features of the game, describing the latter as a 'chore' and the controls as 'clumsy'.
 Jonjo Cosgrove also criticised the gameplay and called it 'tedious' and closed with the comment "[Island Saver is a] thoughtful game with little to no staying value beyond an initial play."
-A review on TheXboxHub lamented the game's lack of a two-player option and said that the game "does get repetitive after a while".

 Related media

 Tie-in activity sheets were added to MoneySense section of NatWest's website.